ShivakumarSwamy/handy-resources/kubernetes/README.md

 ----

 ----
-# tip
+## tip
-- Prefer passing always the namespace in the command, which will act as a caution showing explicitly the namespace we are working
+- Prefer passing always the namespace in the command, which will act as a caution showing explicitly the namespace we are working on
 ----

 ## config